Parent Plan Lawyer in Kennewick

 - How other major decision-making responsibilities are allocated between parents

-At our law firm in Richland, our priority is to put your child’s best interests first and help you design a parenting plan that provides structure and stability for you and your former spouse to successfully co-parent.
+At our law firm in Kennewick, our priority is to put your child’s best interests first and help you design a parenting plan that provides structure and stability for you and your former spouse to successfully co-parent.

 Unfortunately, disputes and conflicts are not uncommon when it comes to designing a parenting plan.
 It’s also another reason why hiring a parenting plan lawyer or child custody lawyer may be beneficial.
 Here are a few common disputes that you may run into: